 What happens when you take Artjuna’s love for healthy food and bring it to a secret spot that’s all green and wild?
 Well, it leads to Mojigao.
 If you haven't guessed, the Artjuna folks are behind a new micro village, Mojigao, that's cropped up in Assagao.
 It’s got a cafe, yoga classes and accommodation.
 And, of course, our favourite Artjuna coffee.

-Salads & Sunshine: Enjoy A Meal In Absolute Wilderness At This Goan Cafe
+Salads & Sunshine: Practice Yoga Or Eat A Hearty Meal At This Forest Cafe

 What Makes It Awesome